|Mark Quinsey and Patrick Azimkar were the first soldiers killed in N Ireland in 12 years [AFP]

 My own contacts told me the idea of a some kind of spectacular incident had gone away and that those opposed to the political process were far more likely to target "a couple of cops on patrol in the street".

 The town of Antrim lies northwest of Belfast and is home to the Massereene army barracks that was attacked.

 The reaction to the deaths of the two soldiers killed in the assault was clear in the town.

-There are young children growing up in Northern Ireland who cannot remember a time when sectarian conflict stalked the streets, when people were killed for their religion or the uniform they wore or even the job they had.
+There are young children growing up in Northern Ireland who can't remember a time when sectarian conflict stalked the streets, when people were killed for their religion or the uniform they wore or even the job they had.

-They have enjoyed the so-called peace dividend.
+They have enjoyed the so called peace dividend.

 The British government has pumped millions of dollars into the province to create employment and support investment, with new buildings springing up all over the place.

 Northern Ireland truly is different from the place I called home in the 1990s.

 |Police forensic officers at the Massereene army base where the two soldiers died [AFP]